29 October 2024 / Borbála Kalmár Copy actual URL Facebook share Twitter share

 What Hungarian-related ancillary programmes will there be?

 Chan Jun Park: Wines of Hungary will organise three pop-up tastings at the Wines of Hungary booth.
-We are organising the ‘Hungarian Wine Sommelier Contest’ in cooperation with the Korean International Sommelier Association, a member of the ASI, on the last day of the Daejeon International Wine Expo.
+We are organising the ‘Hungarian Wine Sommelier Contest’ in cooperation with the Korea International Sommelier Association, a member of the ASI, on the last day of the Daejeon International Wine Expo.
 This contest is supported by Wines of Hungary.
 During the days of the Asia Wine Trophy (27-30 Oct), the largest wine competition in Asia, Dr Ágnes Csiba-Herczeg DipWSET, Hungarian wine consultant and wine expert, will hold two masterclasses as programmes of the International Wine Conference.
 In addition, the institute for Wines from Eastern Europe will organise a Talk Show about the paring of Hungarian wine and Korean food.
 Dr Ágnes Csiba-Herczeg and two Korean specialists are invited to the Talk Show as guests.

 Joseph Park: The Hungarian wine showcase will be accompanied by cultural programmes that highlight Hungary’s rich heritage.
 Visitors can look forward to traditional music performances, including works by Liszt, as well as experiences in Hungarian gastronomy such as goulash-making sessions.
 Additionally, there will be presentations on Hungarian wine regions and varieties, complete with tasting experiences.
 All programmes will take place outside the exhibition hall and are designed to attract the public.